DwaynesWorld/LoadLogic/docs/Contributing.md

 # Contributing

-Each bounded context in this application is divided into a microservice consiting of several class libraries and one api.
+Each bounded context in this application is divided into a microservice consiting of an api.
 It attempts to follow DDD (Domain Driven Design).
-It also follows the [Microsoft Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).
+For .NET projects it also follows the [Microsoft Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).

 ### Domain Layer